syciphj/imperative-angular-cookbook/README.md

 - :white_check_mark: Proper use of subscriptions without using async pipes.
 (Part 2 will have async pipes).
 - :white_check_mark: Proper authorization using guards and interceptors.
 - :white_check_mark: Firebase REST APIs for Authentication and Realtime Database CRUD to demonstrate `HttpClient` observables.
-- :white_check_mark: Tailwind for quick component creation and mobile responsive design.
+- :white_check_mark: Tailwind for quick implementation of: components, mobile responsive design, and dark mode.
 - :white_check_mark: Healthy dose of comments in code to help beginners.

 ## Development server